 In the judgement of the panel there was a real risk of repetition of the misconduct because the lapses were neither isolated nor minor.
 There had been a sustained course of misconduct involving a serious lack of professionalism.
 The panel decided that a Suspension Order was the appropriate sanction.

 Lack of competence

-One hundred and ten allegations heard at final hearing concerned issues of lack of competence in 2012-13 which included:
+There were 110 allegations heard at final hearing that concerned issues of lack of competence in 2012-13.
+These included:

 - failure to provide adequate service user care;

 - inadequate clinical knowledge; and

 - poor record-keeping.